localleon/FOM-Blackboard-Bot/README.md

 - Bot is currently set to public.
 Needs to be changed after it's deployed on the Discord Server

 ## Discord Server Config
-- Create a channel #blackboard and paste the channel id into the `FOM_CHANNEL` env-var
+- Create a channel #blackboard and create a webhook for `FOM_WEBHOOK` env-var
 - Create a permission role for the bot.
 The bot needs to have write/read permissions for the channel.
 Permission Integer is 190464

 ## Application Config
 - Use the env-Vars `FOM_USER` and `FOM_PWD` to set your login credentials.
 The programm needs a valid OC Login to authenticate against the Blackboard API.
+The Credentials must be encoded via base64 to stop Shoulder-Surfers from copying your valuable Online-Campus Credentials
-- Use the env-var `FOM_DTOKEN` to set the authentication token for the discord bot.
+- Use the env-var `FOM_WEBHOOK` to set the channe
-- User the env-Var `FOM_CHANNEL` to set binding of channel. `export FOM_CHANNEL=780873287126220850`

 ## Reverse Engineering Shizzle
 In the /samples Folder some responses from the OC are saved.
 These can be used for testing and parsing